mne-tools/mne-lsl/doc/install.rst

 ------------------------

-If you prefer to use a different version of `liblsl <lsl lib c++_>`_ than the automatically downlaoded one, or if your platform is not supported, you can build `liblsl <lsl lib c++_>`_ from source and provide the path to the library in an environment variable ``MNE_LSL_LIB``.
+If you prefer to use a different version of `liblsl <lsl lib c++_>`_ than the automatically downloaded one, or if your platform is not supported, you can build `liblsl <lsl lib c++_>`_ from source and provide the path to the library in an environment variable ``MNE_LSL_LIB``.